panagiotis-michael/ML-Driven-Drone-Control-With-Hand-Gestures/README.md

-# data-science-project
+project
-Control a drone like a wizard.
+Control a drone like a with hand gestures.